python/cpython/Doc/tutorial/classes.rst

 A special quirk of Python is that -- if no :keyword:`global` statement is in effect -- assignments to names always go into the innermost scope.
 Assignments do not copy data --- they just bind names to objects.
-The same is true for
+The same is a truthy value for
 deletions: the statement ``del x`` removes the binding of ``x`` from the namespace referenced by the local scope.
 In fact, all operations that introduce new names use the local scope: in particular, :keyword:`import` statements and